 The Great White Sharks in Australia is considered as one of the most fearsome predators on earth.
 The Neptune Islands in Eyre peninsula are one of the places where they are found and where you can go cage diving with them.
 If you are lucky, you would also come across other varieties of sharks like the bronze whalers and jumper heads.
 You can get a multi-day sea safari with the option of a surface cage or scuba diving from long-running operators like Rodney Fox Shark Expeditions or a day tour from Calypso Star Charters.

 When to go: This one runs all year round.
-So the best option would be to look for cheapest days to fly if you are confused on dates.
+So the best option would be to look for cheap days to fly if you are confused on dates.

 What else to do: Port Lincoln will serve as the base point for this tour.
 Stay up a few extra days to enjoy the dramatic coastline and activities like beach fishing and picnics.
 You can also book helicopter tours and Oysterbed tour with operators like Goin’ Off Safaris and Australian Wildlife Adventures.